rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 3. Cloning the [project's repository](https://github.com/rollyourown-xyz/) to the control node to obtain all scripts, configuration code and infrastructure code needed to deploy the project

+4. Running the `get-modules.sh` script on the control node fetches additional modules needed for the project by cloning their rollyourown.xyz repositories into the project's directory

-4. Running the `host-setup.sh` script on the control node to prepare the host server for running containers and to set up the server to be securely controlled by the control node
+5. Running the `host-setup.sh` script on the control node to prepare the host server for running containers and to set up the server to be securely controlled by the control node

-5. Running the `build-images.sh` script on the control node to prepare the various container images needed for the project and to upload them to the host server ready for deployment
+6. Running the `build-images.sh` script on the control node to prepare the various container images needed for the project and to upload them to the host server ready for deployment

-6. Finally, running the `deploy-project.sh` script on the control node to deploy the various containers on the host server
+7. Finally, running the `deploy-project.sh` script on the control node to deploy the various containers on the host server

 {{< highlight "info">}}